reallygoodprogrammer/wep/README.md

 Usage of wep:
   -A string
     	attribute to match with for '-T' css selector
+  -H	display the page-url with each line of output
   -T string
     	traverse urls matching css selector arg
   -a string